AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/path-mapping.md

 1. The first entry from the example is the path mapping of the website pages.
 1. The second entry controls the mapping of the `.helix/config.json` to the corresponding spreadsheet page in the AEM authoring repository.

-In this example, all pages stored under `/content/aem-boilerplate/...` will be publicly accessible on the Edge Delivery Services site directly under `https://main--my-site--org.aem.live/....`
+In this example, all pages stored under `/content/aem-boilerplate/...` will be publicly accessible on the Edge Delivery Services site directly under `https://main--my-site--org.aem.live/....`.

 >[!TIP]
 >
->All tabular data managed as spreadsheets (such as metadata, redirects, and taxonomy) are typically published as `.json` API URLs on Edge Delivery Services.
+>All tabular data managed as spreadsheets (e.g. metadata, redirects, and taxonomy) are typically published as `.json` API URLs on Edge Delivery Services.
 To do so, they must be individually listed in the mapping configuration.
 >
 >Please see the document [Using Spreadsheets to Manage Tabular Data](/help/edge/wysiwyg-authoring/tabular-data.md) for more information.